KimScheffler/technical-writing-portfolio/docs/en/documentation-approach.md

 ## Methodological Overview

-The following diagram illustrates the key principles and steps that guide my documentation work throughout the entire documentation lifecycle.
+The following diagram provides a high-level overview of the principles and steps that guide my documentation work throughout the documentation lifecycle.

 ![Documentation process overview](../assets/images/en/12Principles.jpg)

+My documentation approach is based on the DITA information model and consistently distinguishes between **Concept**, **Task**, and **Reference** content to ensure clarity, reuse, and maintainability.

 ---

 ## From User Analysis to Structured Content

-My documentation process starts with a clear understanding of **who the users are** and **what they want to achieve**.
+My documentation process starts with a clear understanding of **who the users are** and **what they want to achieve** (see steps 1–3 in the diagram).

 Before writing any content, I focus on:
 - identifying target audiences and user roles
 - understanding user goals and typical tasks
 - clarifying information needs and usage contexts

-Based on this analysis, I decide how to address users, which standards and guidelines to apply, and which deliverables are appropriate for the specific product and audience.
+This analysis provides the foundation for all subsequent documentation decisions.

 ---

 ## Information Architecture and Content Design

-A central part of my approach is designing a **clear and logical content structure** before writing individual topics.
-This includes:

-- breaking down complex information into manageable units
+Designing a clear and logical information architecture is a central part of my approach (steps 4–7).

+At this stage, I focus on:
 - structuring content around user tasks rather than system features
+- separating information into Concept, Task, and Reference topics
 - defining consistent terminology and navigation paths

 This structured approach helps ensure that documentation remains understandable, scalable, and easy to maintain over time.

-My documentation approach is based on the DITA information model and consistently distinguishes between **Concept**, **Task**, and **Reference** content to ensure clarity, reuse, and maintainability.

 ---

 ## Writing, Review, and Continuous Improvement

-Writing the documentation is an iterative process.
-Once a first version is created, I focus on:
+Writing the documentation is treated as an iterative process (steps 8–12).

+After creating an initial version, I focus on:
 - validating technical accuracy with subject matter experts
 - improving clarity, precision, and consistency
 - using visuals such as images or diagrams where they support understanding

-After publication, user feedback and usage data are used to continuously improve the content.
+After publication, user feedback and usage insights are used to continuously improve the content.
 Documentation is treated as a **living product**, not a one-time deliverable.

 ---